 Raising the bromine level from a low point is simple— just add the appropriate amount.
 Reducing the level, however, is a little more difficult.
 The best way to reduce bromine concentration is to allow the bromine to outgas, or evaporate, naturally over time.
 If, however, you want to lower the level more quickly, you can dilute it by draining some water from the spa or removing a few gallons using a bucket, and then replacing it with fresh water.
 Run the hot tub, and wait a while to let your water mix and settle (the exact wait time will depend on water volume, amount of bromine in the spa, and the power/capacity of your pump).
 Then, test the water again.
 If testing shows the bromine level is still too high, repeat the process.

 You can also lower the bromine level by adding a neutralizing chemical, such as sodium thiosulfate, to the water.
 Neutralizers are available online, but it’s best to purchase from a local dealer, who you can consult before adding extra chemicals to your spa.
 It’s preferable to avoid adding neutralizers, because extra chemicals will complicate the balancing process and may alter other characteristics of your spa water, such as pH, alkalinity, and calcium hardness.

 Very little maintenance is required to keep your spa water crisp and clean with bromine.
 Make it a part of your weekly ritual, like watering the garden or filling the bird feeder, and your work will reward you every day with a warm, relaxing soak in your own home spa.

 At Caldera Spas, we love to help you enjoy blissful spa experiences.
-We designed our FROG inline water care system to make caring for your spa water simple To learn more about our spas and water care products, download our brochure.
+To learn more about our spas and water care products, download our brochure.
 To see our spas in person, or learn more about the spa you own, visit your local dealer.
-If you’re interested in bringing home your own hot tub, request a quote.
+If you’re interested in bringing home your own hot tub, get local pricing.